Gracee Faith Young

 gracee (5)In an effort to raise hope and funds, as well as awareness of Juvenile

 Huntington’s Disease, a 5K run and walk will be held on Saturday June 14, for Gracee Faith Young, 15.
-Young will be a freshman this fall and has the rare and more aggressive form of Huntington’s Disease.
+Young was a freshman that fall and had the rare and more aggressive form of Huntington’s Disease.
 Her mother , Rachel, provided more details on the fundraisers and the disease.
+Her daughter’s journey from the first symptoms of the disease to now have been like an emotional roller coaster for the family.

 She said her daughter was born healthy and happy, with teachers praising her in pre-school for her self-confidence and social skills.